ECTS and Diploma Supplement

 ECTS and Student Mobility

-Students who wish to participate in student mobility apply according to instructions given by the School and SeAMK International Mobility Services.
+Students who wish to participate in student mobility apply according to instructions given by the degree programme and SeAMK International Education Services.
 Once a student has been accepted for the mobility period, she/he has to make a Learning Agreement for Studies/ Learning Agreement for Traineeships and in some cases a separate Agreement on Practical Training.
-A student also has to discuss the planned study or practical training plan with the School and with the Coordinator at SeAMK International Mobility Services.
+A student also has to discuss the planned study or practical training plan with the degree programme and with the Coordinator at SeAMK International Education Services.
 The Learning Agreement for Studies /Traineeships and the Transcript of Records are sent to the receiving institution/organisation which confirms the plan with their signatures.
 The Learning Agreement can be modified e.g. in case of a change in the courses offered.

 The start date of the mobility period is the first day the participant needs to be present at the receiving organisation (e.g. orientation day, language course).
 The end date of the period abroad is the last day the participant needs to be present at the receiving institution (e.g. the last exam day).
 Travel days or other extra days spent in the locality are not calculated as part of the study / traineeship mobility period.
 The Transcript of Records has to show the completed courses, grades and credits earned.
-When the student returns from the period abroad, she/he returns a Transcript of Records to the Coordinator at SeAMK International Mobility Services who delivers it to the Head of Programme for the transfer of credits of the studies/practical training completed abroad.
+When the student returns from the period abroad, she/he returns a Transcript of Records to the Coordinator at SeAMK International Education Services who delivers it to the Head of Programme for the transfer of credits of the studies/practical training completed abroad.

 In their bilateral agreements, the higher education institutions have agreed on the language competence required of incoming students in the principal language of their studies or practical training.
 In case the student’s language skills need improvement, the student can attend language courses provided by the sending or the receiving institution, or utilize the online language training courses of the Erasmus+ programme.